 - Look at the “certificate of service” on each form.
 This is where you certify or swear to the court that you have provided the plaintiff, with copies of the documents.
 Giving copies to the plaintiff’s attorney counts as “providing the plaintiff with copies of the documents”.

-- Find the name and address of the plaintiff’s attorney on the complaint he sent to you.
+- Find the name and address of the plaintiff’s attorney on the complaint they sent to you.
 Put the same name and address that is on the complaint on the certificate of service.

 - Write in the date you will be mailing the package of papers.

-- Make two copies of all of the certificate of service and all of the forms papers you are sending.
+- Make a copy of the packet of papers you are sending.

-- Mail a copy of the package to the Plaintiff’s attorney.
+- Send a copy of the package to the Plaintiff’s attorney.

 - Keep a copy of everything yourself.